The complete guide to favicons in 2024: What a favicon is and how to add one

 Favicon size

-The classic favicon size is 16х16 pixels corresponding to 32×32 pixels on high resolution screens.
-While Google uses 16x16px on their mobile SERPs, its guidelines say not to provide favicons in this size.
-Instead, Google recommends creating favicons in higher resolution that is a multiple of 48px square.
+The classic favicon size is 16х16 pixels, which corresponds to 32×32 pixels on high resolution screens.
+While Google uses 16x16px on their mobile SERPs, its guidelines say not to format favicons in this size.
+Instead, Google recommends creating favicons in higher resolutions that are a multiple of 48px squares.
 So, your favicon size should be 48x48px, 96x96px, 144x144px, and so on.
-Meanwhile, SVG files don’t need to have a specific size.
+Meanwhile, SVG files have no size requirements.

 <link rel=”icon” href=”favicon.png” sizes=”16×16″ type=”image/png”> (1 size)